-- Adjacent to a traffic signal controller cabinet (this may also be used for signal cables.)

-- Adjacent to an amplifier cabinet

-- Adjacent to a camera cabinet

-- At each end of a bridge

-- At locations where aerial cable transitions to underground cable

-- When a conduit run exceeds 500 ft.

-- Intersections where a potential future traffic signal may occur.

-- Locations where the conduit bank deflections are greater than the natural deflection of a conduit (typically 1 ft. to 10 ft.).
+- Adjacent to a traffic signal controller cabinet (this may also be used for signal cables.) - Adjacent to an amplifier cabinet - Adjacent to a camera cabinet - At each end of a bridge - At locations where aerial cable transitions to underground cable - When a conduit run exceeds 500 ft. - Intersections where a potential future traffic signal may occur. - Locations where the conduit bank deflections are greater than the natural deflection of a conduit (typically 1 ft. of deflection per 10 ft. of length).

-- 13.6.2 Pull Box Clearance
+13.6.2 Pull Box Clearance